LeeKyoungIl/illuminati/illuminati-client/illuminati-client-jscollector/README.md

 # Project illuminati : illuminati-client-jscollector

-## illuminati-client-jscollector is client browser side module of illuminati. it's help to collect User event data.
+## illuminati-client-jscollector is client browser side module of illuminati. it help to collect User event data.
 * If you add the module, you can easy to collect User event data from browser. (keyboard press or mouse click)

 ## You can be collected a User event data from browser to server end of result response by one transaction id.